 General Functions of the Branches and their Executives include:

-- Providing direct regional communication with the membership;
+- Providing direct regional communication with registrants;

 - Coordinating local meetings and social events.